 These commonplace wagers are extremely popular on Kentucky Derby day and involve picking the order of finish among the top two (exacta), three (trifecta) or four (superfecta) finishers.

-These are the different formats that the sportsbooks present the odds.
+These are the different formats that the sportsbooks present.
 Choose the one which is clearer for you:

-Fractional odds are historically the most common odds in horse racing and are given in a fractional format, from 1/9 to 99/1 and higher.
+Fractional bets are historically the most common bets in horse racing and are given in a fractional format, from 1/9 to 99/1 and higher.
 A $2 Win bet on a horse at 5/1 will pay $12 for the win including the original bet.

-Decimal odds are the most straightforward type of odds that are offered, usually in UK racebooks, and include the original bet in the final payout.
-For example, a $1 Win bet on a horse at 5.00 odds will pay $5 if the horse wins.
+Decimal is the most straightforward type offered, usually in UK racebooks, and include the original bet in the final payout.
+For example, a $1 Win bet on a horse at 5.00 will pay $5 if the horse wins.

-As the name implies, these are the odds most often used in US-based racebooks and are also known as “money-line” odds.
+As the name implies, these are most often used in US-based racebooks and are also known as “money-line”.
 Designated with a plus-or-minus sign, $1 bet to win on a horse at +500 returns $6.00 if the horse wins the race, including the original amount bet.

 History of the King’s Plate